 The influencer marketing space is relatively new and constantly changing.
 In order to be successful in this space, it’s essential to understand what the newest trends are, and how to implement them in your strategy.

-Below, we’ve listed out 7 influencer marketing trends & predictions to look out for as you start planning for 2019.
+Below, we’ve listed out 7 influencer marketing trends & predictions.

 Cracking Down on Sponsored Content